 As the name suggests, term life insurance provides coverage for a set term, or period of time.
 The policy owner pays the premiums to keep the policy in force for X amount of years until the term ends or coverage is no longer needed.
 There isn’t any cash value associated with term policies.
 Rather, their sole goal is to provide life insurance coverage.
 Therefore, the premiums associated with term insurance policies tend to be much lower than permanent policies.

-Term or Permanent?
+Term or Permanent Life Insurance?

 As I mentioned before, the vast majority of people who need life insurance can get their coverage through term policies.
 However, permanent policies can make sense in certain situations, such as preparing for estate taxes, care for a disabled child, and/or liquidity for a business.
 If you’re considering purchasing a permanent life insurance policy be sure to fully understand why it’s being recommended and whether a term policy would suit your needs better.